 Welcome to the Centre for Veterinary Epidemiological Research (CVER ), a centre of expertise established by the Board of Governors of the University of Prince Edward Island in March 2007.
-The breadth and depth of expertise within CVER makes it one of the leading centres for animal health epidemiological research in the world.
+The breadth and depth of expertise within CVER make it one of the world’s leading population health epidemiological research centres.

-CVER conducts strategic research for food-producing industries and affiliated organizations, regionally and nationally.
-Whether it is a partnership with dairy producers across the country in a large mastitis research project or salmon farmers in the region working on disease control programs, partnerships are the hallmark of CVER research.
-(Details of the many current research projects can be found on our research page of this web site.)
-This partnership is now being extended to work with regulatory authorities on animal health issues of national importance.
+CVER has a strong reputation for collaborating with food-producing industries and regulatory bodies at regional, national and international levels.
+Partnerships with dairy producers across the country in a large mastitis research project or salmon farmers in the region working on disease control programs are the hallmarks of CVER research.
+(Details of the many current research projects can be found in the Annual Reports and our research page of this website.)

 Director, Centre for Veterinary Epidemiological Research